Tang Te-chang

-Thng Tekchiong (POJ: Thng Tek-chiong, 6 January 1907 – 13 March 1947), also known as Tokushō Sakai (坂井 德章, Sakai Tokushō), was a Taiwanese lawyer of Japanese descent, born in Tainan during Japanese rule.
+Thng Tek-chiong (POJ: Thng Tek-chiong; 6 January 1907 – 13 March 1947), also known as Tokushō Sakai (坂井 德章, Sakai Tokushō), was a Taiwanese lawyer of Japanese descent, born in Tainan Prefecture during Japanese rule.
 He was killed in the February 28 Incident.

 Life

 Tekchiong's parents Tokuzo Sakai and Thng Gio̍k married in 1902.
 At the time, marriages between Japanese and Taiwanese were illegal, and Tekchiong took his maternal surname.
 Tekchiong's father was a police officer.
 He died when Tekchiong was eight years old, as a result of attacks on police stations organized by supporters of Û Chheng-hong.
 The family was not compensated, and Tekchiong grew up poor.
 He received some financial help from a traditional Han physician named Iûⁿ Choân.
 He graduated from Tapani Elementary School, but dropped out of Tainan Normal School (now the National University of Tainan), and worked on his family's farm, and then later at a sugar refinery.
 At that time, he enhanced his knowledge and fighting skills by learning Classic Sinitic language, Four Books and Five Classics, martial arts and Japanese martial arts.
 In 1927, he passed the formal civil service examination and became a Tainan Prefecture Patrol officer deployed to Tōseki District (東石郡).
 He married a year later.
 Tekchiong left law enforcement to pursue legal studies in Japan at the age of 32.
 He returned to Taiwan in 1943.